Interdisciplinary Art & Social Practice Minor Overview

 VPA 528 Research Methods in SocialPractice (Capstone)

-SELECT 2 COURSES FROM THE LIST BELOW – (6 CH)
+SELECT ANY 2 COURSES FROM ACROSS THE UNIVERSITY – (6 CH)

 PARTICIPATE IN 1 EXTERNSHIP (3 CH)